exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 My existing experience configuring Jenkins started to make using Helm feel like putting the training wheels back on after already learning to ride a bike.
-I could usually get it to do what I wanted *eventually*, but it was too arduous to keep solving the "how do I do this through the Helm config?" puzzle each time I needed to configure something new in Jenkins.
+I could usually get it to do what I wanted *eventually*, but it was arduous to keep solving the "how do I do this through the Helm config?" puzzle each time I needed to configure something new in Jenkins.

 Moreover, what is Helm actually doing with the *Kubernetes config*?
-Since the end k8s code Helm deploys doesn't exist in the repository, there is no meaningful review process for Jenkins configuration changes unless another team member already knows what Helm will spit out.
+Since the k8s code Helm ultimately applies doesn't exist in the repository, there is no meaningful review process for Jenkins configuration changes unless another team member already knows what Helm will spit out.
 And wasn't a big reason I started down this path in the first place to get all configuration into my versioned codebase?
-While those are indirectly expressed in Helm's values.yaml file, it really starts to feel more like a pseudo-declarative project using Helm.
+While those are indirectly expressed in Helm's values.yaml file, it really starts to feel more like a pseudo-declarative project.

 ### Kustomize is better

-Thankfully, after reaching out a friend pointed me to a newer tool, [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
+Thankfully, a friend pointed me to a newer tool, [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
 I will again refer you [youtube](https://www.youtube.com/watch?v=WWJDbHo-OeY) for more details, but the TLDR is that kustomize lets me organize my project like this:
 ```